dumbx90/dumbx90.github.io/_posts/2020-16-09-Travel-HackTheBox-writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 20.81 seconds
 ```

-In the nmap we found three virtual hosts, so lets change the file */etc/hosts* and add this virtual hosts:
+In the nmap I found three virtual hosts, so lets change the file */etc/hosts* and add this virtual hosts:

 ```bash
 bat /etc/hosts